llambiel/letsecureme/post.md

 _N.B Put here your own zone name_

-Now we add a A record with the value of the ip address of our freshly spawned instance as well as a "catch all" CNAME record:
+Now we add a A record with the value of the ip address of our freshly spawned instance as well as a "catch all" (wildcard) CNAME record:

 ![alt text](images/dns2.png "DNS record creation")